 “This is not to my liking,” Lucky grumbles.
-“How am I supposed to earn any money, when people are afraid to venture outside?”
+“How can I earn when no one’s about?”

-Elier cups his hands around his mouth.
-“We are naught but travelers!
-You can come on out!”
+Elier cups his mouth with his hands.
+“We are naught but travelers!”

 “Enough of this,” Ren says.
 “I need to find Terrelly.”

 Just as he starts forward, a portly man steps out from a door, hands raised.
 He looks like a hobbit, only regular height.

 “Wind at your back and sun on your brow.
 My name is Biles Lom—I serve as unofficial mayor of Naversé Township.”

 I mutter, “ ‘Unofficial?’ ”

 Gyrax leans over and whispers, “In order to serve in an official capacity, you must be ordained as an Iaetrix Knight.”

 “Gotcha,” I whisper back.

 “Ren of the Barrens.”
 Ren touches his forehead with his right index and middle finger, palm facing inward, then moves his hand outward in a perfunctory salute.
 “The wyverns have left, Kai Lom.
 Why is everyone still in hiding?”